Want to create a WordPress sitemap?

-In this article, we’ll explain how to create a sitemap in WordPress step by step.
-But first…
+In this article, we’ll go over what a sitemap is and why you need one, and then explain how to create a sitemap in WordPress step by step.

-Sitemaps are XML (extensible markup language) files that contain a list of important pages of your website.
-It helps search engines to navigate your site and index content that you want to rank.
+WordPress Sitemaps are XML (extensible markup language) files that contain a list of all (or most of) the pages of your website.
+They help search engines to navigate your site and index content that you want to rank in search.

 These files are written in XML format because it’s machine-readable and makes it easier for the search engine crawlers to read them.

 A sitemap tells Google, Bing, DuckDuckGo, and other search engines where your content is located, when was the page last updated, how important is the page for your website, and more information.